DonnaIB/surround_yourself_with_spanish/README.md

 8. Copy URL for Edit Recommendations page, then log out, paste the URL into the browser and try to access the page while logged out.
 Ensure you get a 404 error page.

 Delete Recommendation:
-*Carry out the test below from both the Recommendations and My Recommendations page*
+*Carry out the tests below from both the Recommendations and My Recommendations page*

 1. Click the delete icon within a recommendation, ensure that a delete verification modal appears.
 2. When the modal has appeared, click the cancel button and ensure the modal closes and the recommendation is still visible on the page.